(Last modified: 1 month ago)

 A life devoid of love; devoid of Elohiym; a life chosen to be lived apart from Him; a life in which His creatures would assert themselves to be superior to Him could not be allowed to continue, for it would ultimately be a “Life” or existence worse than “Death.”
 Elohiym, the consummate author and sustainer of life, could not allow HIS creatures (creations) of love to continue living apart from His love.
 Because Elohiym is Love those beings choosing to reject love (and therefore HIM) would, of necessity, cease to exist.
 Death for these beings would, in reality, be the ultimate act of Love on Elohiym's part for they would NEVER be happy, joyous and fulfilled apart from Him!
 That could be the subject of entire study in itself but, sufficient for the one at hand, it brings into focus the problem Elohiym faced in creating intelligent, free, moral beings!

 This brings up another conundrum.
 How could a Elohiym who IS LOVE and who's very Being is SO PURE that it would consume anything impure instantly, create other beings that had the “potential” to become imperfect?
 Elohiym knew that He would create everything “perfect,” albeit with the capacity for growth.
 But in the case of free, moral agents, beings with the capacity to choose to become something other than He desired, how was He to exist in their presence — or they in His?
 What was He to do?
-Elohiym would have to make a way possible for created beings not only to exist in His presence but also to interact with Him (even those who would make the mistake of doubting Him).
+Elohiym would have to make a way possible for created beings not only to exist in His presence but also to interact with Him (even those who would make the mistake of doubting or rejecting Him).

 He would have to make it possible for intelligent beings to be able to approach and learn from Him.
 He would have to make it possible for them not only to receive His Love, but also provide a way for them to share it — a way for them to return and express their love for Him and a way for them to grow in it.
-He would have to have a way to communicate with them in a way that they would understand (He would have to come down to their level if you will).
+He would have to have a way to communicate with them in a manner that they would understand (He would have to come down to their level if you will).
 A go-between will be required.
-There would HAVE to be some sort of “go-between” or mediator between Himself in His Total Consuming Purity and those with whom He wished to commune.
+There would HAVE to be some sort of “go-between” or Mediator between Himself in His Total Consuming Purity and those with whom He wished to commune.
 Someone capable of communing in HIS physical presence while also being able to commune in the presence of His created beings (even those who would become “imperfect” and separate from Him through sin).

 He would need someone through whom He could reveal Himself while maintaining the opportunity for mercy and forgiveness if and when that should become necessary.
 That “Someone” could NOT be one of the beings He intended to create.
 No, that “Someone” would have to be someone who was like Him.
 Indeed, someone who was ONE with Him — someone who shared His very essence.
 That someone would have to be (in human terms) “Flesh of His Flesh,” “Bone of His Bone,” Blood of His Blood”; while at the same time, being capable of partaking of the nature of the beings He intended to create.
 Elohiym would need someone who could communicate His love to created beings AND could communicate their love back to Him in return.
-It would have to be someone that could serve as a mediator, if you will, between Him and His creation when Sin would appear so that they would not simply be consumed and immediately cease to exist.
+It would have to be someone that could serve as a Mediator, if you will, between Him and His creation when Sin would appear so that they would not simply be consumed and immediately cease to exist.
 Where was Elohiym to find such a being?

 Elohiym was not alone: The Bible informs us in Yahuwchanon 1:1 that; “In the beginning was the Word, and the Word was with Elohiym, and the Word was Elohiym.”
-That this “Word” was the person of YaHuWshuaH the Messiah in His pre-incarnate form is made evident by verse 14 of the same chapter: “And the Word was made flesh and dwelt among us.”
+That this “Word” was the person of YaHuWshuaH the Mashiach in His pre-incarnate form is made evident by verse 14 of the same chapter: “And the Word was made flesh and dwelt among us.”
 This could only refer to the person of YaHuWshuaH.
 The phrase “with Elohiym” in Yahuwchanon 1:1 carries the meaning of being “by the side of Elohiym” and expresses a uniqueness or individuality from Elohiym (the Father).
 The phrase “was Elohiym” indicates a state of being and expresses the nature that YaHuWshuaH had at this time.

 The Word existed as a divine being, even as the eternal Son of Elohiym, in union and oneness with his Father ...
 Before men or Angels were created, the Word was with Elohiym, and was Elohiym.

 The fact that the Father Elohiym was not alone and that He had someone else who existed with Him who shared all of His attributes is what actually made it possible for Him to create intelligent life in whom would be imbued the capacity and freedom of choice.
 Had He been alone in His creation of intelligent beings possessing the freedom to choose whom they would serve Elohiym or “self”, those beings whom He created who would choose to serve themselves would have been incapable of existing in His presence and would have been instantly destroyed by His absolute purity.
-This is why the Father created (and had to create) all things through the Son, the Messiah YaHuWshuaH.
+This is why the Father created (and had to create) all things through the Son, the Mashiach YaHuWshuaH.

-There had to be a mediator between Himself and His created beings.
+There had to be a Mediator between Himself and His created beings.
 Someone who could fully reveal the Father's character and purposes to His created beings and who could interact directly with them and with Himself.
 Someone who could serve as a “buffer”, if you will, between the Father's absolute and consuming purity and the beings He wished to create who would fall short of His ideal — while they were learning to serve Him, and when some would choose not to serve Him.
 YaHuWshuaH was that person.

 - “From everlasting He was the Mediator of the covenant”.